verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Clarity doesn't come before action.
 It comes from action.
 - [ ] This is getting difficult to romanticize.
 - [ ] If the path before you is clear, you're probably on someone else's.
 - [ ] You are a ghost.
 Driving a meat-coated skeleton made of stardust.
+Riding on a rock, hurtling through space.
+Fear nothing.